Elizaveta Dobrieva: Career

 Upon finishing tertiary education, she worked as a Russian and Yupik language primary school teacher in Enurmino, Nunyamo, and Ust-Belaya.
 In 1969, she moved to Lavrentiya and worked there as a teacher.
 She retired as a teacher in 1992.
 Although she officially has retired as a teacher, her teaching career still continues.
 In 2023, she taught the Naukan language at the District House of Folk Art in Anadyr on 25 September.

 Apart from being a teacher, Dobrieva also worked as a researcher of the Naukan people.
 She has been working as a research associate at the Chukotka District Museum of Local Lore in Lavrentiya since 1969.
 After she retired as a teacher, she became the head of a local history club at the House of Folk Art.
 As a researcher, she collects the Naukan people's language, history, and cultural material.
 She also assisted a scientist who researched the Naukan culture.
 She had been to Fairbanks twice in 1995 and 1999 for Naukan Yupik Eskimo dictionary project.
 Currently, she has been involved in the language project Master of the Land by becoming its consultant since 2022.
 Furthermore, she also joined folk song group, White Sail.
 Through White Sail, she has performed in Alaska, Canada, and Greenland.

 Dobrieva also participated in the film and documentary.
 She helped in Alexey Vakhrushev's film titled Birds of Naukan in 1995.
 In 2018, she served as a narrator for a documentary titled Book of the Sea.

 Personal life

 Dobrieva is married to Pavel Tegren and has three daughters.
 She has a Naukan name, which is Kylʹakak.
-After married, her stepfather asked Dobrieva to retain her surname.
+After marriage, her stepfather asked Dobrieva to retain her surname.
 She also has relatives in Alaska.